Oriskany Falls, New York

 Oriskany Falls is a village in Oneida County, New York, United States.
 The population was 732 at the 2010 census.
 The name is derived from a waterfall on a nearby stream.

-The Village of Oriskany Falls is in the southeast section of the Town of Augusta and partly overlaps the Town of Marshall.
-The community is at the intersection of Routes 12B and 26, which share a brief concurrency within the village and south to Bouckville.
+The village is largely in the southeast section of the town of Augusta, but partly overlaps the town of Marshall.
+The community is at the intersection of routes 12B and 26, which share a brief concurrency within the village and south to Bouckville.

 History

 The community was first settled circa 1794.
-It was originally known as Cassety Hollow, and was incorporated as the Village of Oriskany Falls in the 1880s.
+It was originally known as Cassety Hollow, and was incorporated as the village of Oriskany Falls in the 1880s.

 In the mid and late 1900s, Mr. George Tucker owned a large portion of the town, which he donated to the people, including a church and the local store, "Tucker's Big M." The store, however, was sold in 2004 to the "Shur-Fine" corporation, who had a gas station put in and remodeled the storefront, and then again in 2006 to brothers-in-law Badal Singh and Sukhminder Singh, natives of India.

 The First Congregational Free Church was listed on the National Register of Historic Places in 1979.